 Broken Chain of Custody

 In digital onboarding compliance, chain of custody means knowing where a file came from, who handled it, and whether anything changed during submission.
 All three elements disappear with a screenshot PDF.
-This is not a minor inconvenience it is a core failure of the documentation standard that regulators expect.
+This is not a minor inconvenience, but it is a core failure of the documentation standard that regulators expect.

 OCR Dependency Compounds the Risk

 Because screenshot PDFs are image-based, teams must rely on OCR to extract any data.
-Unfortunately, OCR introduces its own errors misread characters, formatting distortion, and outputs that vary across attempts.
+Unfortunately, OCR introduces its own errors, such as misread characters, formatting distortion, and outputs that vary across attempts.
 In an online KYC verification workflow, these gaps produce unreliable data fields and drive up both false positives and costly rework.

 How Fraudsters Exploit the Screenshot PDF Gap